 What Is ADHD?

 Attention-deficit/hyperactivity disorder (ADHD) is a developmental condition that can influence one’s ability to remain attentive, control their impulsivity, and stay overly active.
-Without appropriate diagnosis, mental health treatment, or medication intervention, individuals with ADHD may have difficulty staying organized and completing tasks.
-This difficulty may cause problems for the diagnosed individual in academic, professional, or social environments.
+Without appropriate diagnosis, mental health treatment, or medication intervention, people with ADHD may have difficulty staying organized and completing tasks.
+This difficulty can cause problems in academic, professional, or social environments.

 What Is OCD?

-Obsessive compulsive disorder (OCD) is a chronic disorder that causes a person to experience intrusive thoughts (obsessions) and behaviors (compulsions) that result in repetitious behaviors.
-OCD is classified as an anxiety disorder.
-Those diagnosed will often feel intense anxiety due to how their obsessive-compulsive thoughts and behaviors will often have a significant impact on their daily life.
+Obsessive compulsive disorder (OCD) is a chronic disorder that causes a person to experience intrusive thoughts (obsessions) and compulsions, or repetitive behaviors that are designed to alleviate the anxiety from the obsessions.
+People diagnosed with OCD will often feel intense anxiety due to how their thoughts and behaviors will often have a significant impact on their daily life.

-OCD can be diagnosed from early childhood, but one can be diagnosed into their adulthood.
+OCD can be diagnosed from early childhood on into adulthood, but it is commonly diagnosed in late teen-early adult years.
 Research has shown that there is a genetic component to developing OCD.
-A close relative being diagnosed with the disorder more than doubles one’s chances of being diagnosed with the disorder; however, environmental factors also play a part in the development of the disorder.4 Common symptoms of OCD include repetitive behaviors, ruminating thoughts, and anxiety.3
+A close relative being diagnosed with the disorder more than doubles one’s chances of being diagnosed with it as well; however, environmental factors like extreme stress also play a part.4 Common symptoms of OCD include repetitive behaviors, ruminating thoughts, and anxiety.3

 Although ADHD and OCD are different disorders, there are several similarities between the two diagnoses.
 Both disorders may affect the diagnosed individual’s day-to-day life by disrupting neurotypical behaviors.
 Both disorders may influence the way diagnosed individuals act in academic, professional, or social environments, and how they are perceived by others.